Westchester County in the Gilded Age

 The Yorktown Heights Railroad Station was the town center in the 1880s, surrounded by five stores, a library, a hotel, two locksmiths, a wheelwright, and two churches.
 The Yorktown Heights station remained in service until the Putnam Division finally shut down on May 29, 1958.
 It was initially sold for commercial use but became vacant, and in 1966 the Town of Yorktown purchased it.
 The interior was rebuilt in 1976, and the Yorktown Chamber of Commerce occupied the building until 1982, when a fire forced it to close.
 The exterior has been renovated in recent years and the surrounding area is landscaped.
 It now serves as the visual centerpiece of a park that occupies much of the old railroad yard.
 The station was added to the National Register of Historic Places in 1981.

-The Chappaqua Railroad Depot and Depot Plaza site, located along the Metro-North Harlem train line in northern Westchester County, New York, includes the historic train station itself, along with the semicircular plaza adjoining it.
-The station building remains in active use as a waiting area for commuters, and also houses a café, which has maintained the original floor plan of the train depot and incorporates the old ticket and concierge booths as active elements.
-The Chappaqua Railroad Depot and Depot Plaza, which were constructed in 1902, are on land that was donated to the hamlet of Chappaqua in 1901 by Dr. Frank M. Clendenin and his wife Gabrielle, daughter of Horace Greeley, the founder and former editor of the New-York Tribune newspaper, who once owned a 78-acre farm here.
-The Chappaqua Railroad Depot and Depot Plaza, which are included in The Greeley Heritage Landmarks in Chappaqua (Thematic Group), were listed on the National Register of Historic Places in April 1979.
+The Chappaqua Railroad Depot and Depot Plaza site, located along the Metro-North Harlem train line in Westchester County, New York, includes the historic train station, along with the semicircular plaza adjoining it.
+The station building now houses a café, which has maintained the original floor plan of the depot and incorporates the old ticket booth as an active element.
+The Chappaqua Railroad Depot and Depot Plaza, which were constructed in 1902, are on land that was donated to the railroad and the Town of New Castle in 1901 by Dr. Frank M. Clendenin and his wife Gabrielle, daughter of Horace Greeley, the founder and former editor of the New-York Tribune newspaper.
+The Chappaqua Railroad Depot and Depot Plaza is included in The Greeley Heritage Landmarks in Chappaqua, which were listed on the National Register of Historic Places in April 1979.

 Created sometime around 1800, Stony Hill Cemetery in Harrison was established to be the burial place of emancipated slaves and their descendants.
 Most of the people buried within this cemetery were members of a community called “The Hills,” also once known as “Negro Hills”.
 The community itself was the largest African American Community in Westchester during the time of its existence, with around two hundred members by 1860.
 Today there are at least two hundred residents of the community buried in the six-acre cemetery, several of whom served in the Civil War.